Looking for ideas for gifts for minimalists can be a challenge.

 The author recommends you just give money because then the person can get exactly what they want and need.
 Instead of spending $50 on a sweater they keep just because you gave it to them, you could just give you $50 and then they could buy a sweater (or something else) that they actually want.

 It can also be redundant if you just end up exchanging money.
 If you just give each other $50, you may as well not given anything at all.

-Make a donation in their name
+7. Make a donation in their name

-If they’re on a tight budget they may not have a lot of money to give to organizations they care about, so making a donation in their name is a great way to support causes they care about.
+If they’re on a tight budget themselves, they may not have a lot of money to give to organizations they care about, so making a donation in their name is a great way to support causes they care about!